 The walls and lower sections of the buildings forming this prioral property were constructed from Roussier stone, a local ironstone, between the 13th and 19th centuries.
 The roofs are covered with flat, terracotta tiles, except for those of the prioral house which are slate.

 The 18th century prioral houseThis prioral house was built in 1771.
 A rectangular building featuring a central projection, its openings are vertically aligned on both levels.
 It is topped with a hip roof.

 Double oak wood doors open into a wide entrance hall, with white flagstones and walls covered with wainscoting.
 A three-quarter turning stairway, with wrought iron railings, leads upstairs.

-  The entrance hall provides access to a lounge, widely illuminated courtesy of its triple aspect, and then to a dining room and the kitchen.
+The entrance hall provides access to a very bright, triple aspect lounge, then a dining room and a kitchen.
 The walls of these rooms are lined with panelling, their ceilings feature moulding and their floors covered with grey and white marble or paved with the same white flagstones.

-  The kitchen floor is covered with old, hexagonal terracotta tiles and the ceiling beams are exposed.
+The kitchen has old, hexagonal terracotta floor tiles and the ceiling beams are exposed throughout.

 A central landing and a long hall area provide access to three bedrooms, each with its own bath or shower room and toilet.
 All are steeped in light courtesy of their windows, overlooking the garden.